xonq/tutorials/orthofiller.md

  Please ensure all protein fasta names are unique.
 ```

 This is because the `transcript_id = ` field from multiple files have the same names... e.g. typically `mRNA_####`; as above, you will have to change all the names using a search and replace/regular expression approach to something unique.
 I recommend finding and replacing `mRNA_` to the genome code name.
+See the procuring raw data section for a script on how to do this.